-Looking somewhat similar to the Mollweide projection, the Winkel Tripel projection is a compromise projection reducing trying to reduce different distortions and works very well for world maps.
+Looking somewhat similar to the Robinson and Mollweide projection, the Winkel Tripel projection is a compromise projection trying to reduce different distortions and works very well for world maps.
 In 1998 the National Geographic Society started to use Winkel Tripel as its standard projection for global maps.

-This conformal projection is often used for medium scale maps as countries or continents.
+This conformal projection is often used for medium scale maps of countries or continents.
 It doesn’t work well for world maps.